 And with that decision, a new era of scientific fisheries management began.
 Along with 50 percent of the fish, the decision also awarded Native Americans co-management responsibility with state and federal agencies.
 From the ruling on, everyone needed to know how many fish existed and how many could be caught sustainably.
 Spurred on by the decision, fisheries scientists developed techniques for estimating population sizes, monitoring catches, and understanding the dynamics of population change over time.
 Today, Pacific salmon are the most studied and best understood fish populations in the world.

-Why did Judge Boldt makes such a revolutionary decision?
+Why did Judge Boldt make such a revolutionary decision?
 It all began in 1854, when the new governor of the Washington Territory, Isaac Stevens, brokered a treaty with the local Native Americans.
 The treaty promised that the Native Americans could fish where and how they always fished, forever.
 For a century no one much cared, but in the 1950s, dams, pollution, and overfishing devastated salmon populations.
 That’s when state authorities, looking for a scapegoat, started hassling Native American fishermen.

 Among those fisherman was Billy Frank Jr., one of the eight conservationists I profile in Nature's Allies.
 Frank was a young Nisqually Indian who followed in his father’s and grandfather’s waders as a salmon fisherman.
 He held strongly to his family’s belief that the treaty was sacred—and the law.
 Consequently, he was always in the middle of the fray: Billy Frank Jr. was arrested more than 50 times for just doing what the treaty had guaranteed.